nkim500/Metis-Projects/README.md

 - Used BeautifulSoup to scrape NBA player statistics in HTML format which was engineered to be fit for linear regression
 - Evaluated regression outputs and regularized using LASSO to determine statistically significant variables

-### Topic modeling of hip-hop lyrics using NLP
-- Modeled topics in lyrics from well-known hip-hop artists
-- Used Spacy and NLTK among others for data preparation and TruncatedSVD, NMF, LDA and CorEx for topic modeling
-- Standardized slangs and genre-specific lingos as a part of feature engineering
-- Visualized Latent Dirichlet Allocation with pyLDAvis